Registered Investment Advisor

 If you are designated, or if you think that you're going to be deemed an investment advisor, and you do register, then you've got a whole host of other tasks to accomplish, some we've already talked about, including having a chief compliance officer and having written supervisory procedures (which the SEC refers to as policies and procedures for investment advisors).

 As to hiring a broker-dealer as a way to deal with investment advisor registration; I'm on the fence on this.
-I always say it's a good practice to hire a broker dealer if you are in the EB5 capital space doing these offerings.
+I always say it's a good practice to hire a broker dealer if you are in the USA investor visa space doing these offerings.
 A broker dealer might be able to point out investment advisor rules and whether you need to register and, generally, where you might be lacking.

 Having said that I do not think hiring a broker dealer is a substitute for registering as an investment advisor.

 Importance of Broker-Dealer from purview of EB5 Visa requirements

 Kurt: Chris, what's your sense?
 Do you think a broker-dealer is a panacea for registering as an investment advisor under current eb 5 visa requirements?